Mannington Hall: History

 Horatio Walpole was the younger brother of Robert Walpole, 1st Earl of Orford, who was a British statesman who is generally regarded as the first Prime Minister of Great Britain.
 Like his brother, Horatio was also a politician and diplomat, and spend time at the Hague and had also been the Ambassador of France in Paris between 1724 and 1730.
-When Horatio purchased Mannington from the Potts he was in the process of building himself a new house at Wolterton and has been suggested that the acquiring of the nearby estate of Mannington was to extend the Wolterton estate in to Mannington an to use the hall as a Dower house or possibly a farmhouse.
+When Horatio purchased Mannington from the Potts he was in the process of building himself a new house at Wolterton and has been suggested that the acquiring of the nearby estate of Mannington was to extend the Wolterton estate in to Mannington and to use the hall as a Dower house or possibly a farmhouse.
 Evidently it was the very low importance that Horatio placed on the hall and its lack of re-development that allowed to go virtually unaltered from the time of the Potts ownership.

-Manninghton eventually became the main home to the Walpoles when Horatio's great-great-grandson Horatio Walpole, 4th Earl of Orford inherited the two estates in 1858.
+Manninghton eventually became the main home to the Walpoles when Horatio's great-great-grandson Horatio Walpole, 4th Earl of Orford, inherited the two estates in 1858.
 Horatio the fourth had an interest in antiquity and in gothic architecture and he also thought that Mannington would make a better family home than the grand and formal house at Wolterton.
 He moved to Mannington and began to make improvements and alteration immediately.
 During this period of renovation the house was elaborated with architectural features from other Walpole owned properties.

-The house and estate was passed on to Robert Horace Walpole who was the 5th and last Earl of Orford and he lived at Mannington from 1895 until 1905 when he moved back to Wolterton Hall.
+The house and estate was passed on to Robert Walpole, 5th Earl of Orford, who was the last Earl of Orford and lived at Mannington from 1895 until 1905 when he moved back to Wolterton Hall.
 Walpole let the house to the consulting dental surgeon Sir Charles Tomes, and a Fellow of the Royal Society.
 During the First World War, Tomes was the chairman of the Norfolk and Norwich Hospital.
 He also published a book in 1916 called Mannington Hall and its owners which he wrote with the help of Robert Walpole.